Education & Safety

 RAF GUIDE FOR THE PRIVATE AIRFIELD OWNER

-“Preserving private use airfields is a primary mission for us here in the East,” said John Nadeau, former RAF Massachusetts Liaison.
+“Preserving private use airfields is a primary mission for us,” said John Nadeau, RAF's Recreational Use Statute Liaison.
 He owns Old Acton Airfield in Maine (02ME), and took the lead in drafting the document, which has gained the endorsement of AOPA.
+Nadeau added, “It will be RAF folks who show up at an airfield with rakes, shovels, and pulaskis when word goes out that an airfield owner needs help.”

 The Guide includes discussion of the FAA charting process; and legal, liability and legacy concerns.